Cherry Boone

-Cheryl Lynn "Cherry" Boone (born July 7, 1954), also known as Cherry Boone O'Neill, is an American writer, author, and singer.
+Cheryl Lynn Boone (born July 7, 1954), also known as Cherry Boone O'Neill, is an American writer, author, and singer.
 She and her three sisters formed the 1970s pop singing group, The Boones.
 Boone has spoken publicly about her experiences and recovery from anorexia nervosa.

 Biography

 Boone was born in Denton, Texas, the first daughter of Pat Boone and Shirley Lee Foley Boone.
 She is the granddaughter of country music star Red Foley.
 She has three sisters: Debby, Lindy, and Laury.
 The four sisters formed a vocal group, The Boones, in the 1970s.
 They were best known for their cover of ABBA's "Hasta Mañana".

 On October 4, 1975, Boone married writer Dan O'Neill, in a ceremony officiated by Jack Hayford, founding pastor of the Church on the Way, in Van Nuys, California.
 Dan and Cherry have since converted to Catholicism.
 Her husband was a co-founder of the relief organization Mercy Corps.
 They have four daughters and a son, Brittany (born 1981), Brendan (born 1983), Casey (born 1986), Kevyn (born 1989), and Kylie (born 1992).
 The family resides in Sammamish, Washington.